Health Commissioner Extends Code Red Extreme Heat Alert through Tuesday

 FOR IMMEDIATE RELEASE

-With temperatures expected to rise in the Baltimore region and the heat index forecasted to reach over 100 degrees Fahrenheit, Baltimore City Health Commissioner Dr. Letitia Dzirasa has extended the Code Red Extreme Heat Alert from Sunday, July 19th through Thursday, July 23rd.
+With the heat index forecasted to reach as high as 105 degrees Fahrenheit in the Baltimore region again tomorrow, Baltimore City Health Commissioner Dr. Letitia Dzirasa has extended the previously announced Code Red Extreme Heat Alert through Tuesday August 9th.
 The heat index is a measure of air temperature and relative humidity and indicates how hot it feels to the human body.

 “Excessive heat is the leading weather-related killer in the United States.
 The effects of extreme heat are exacerbated in urban areas, especially when combined with high humidity and poor air quality,” said Dr. Dzirasa.
 “Extreme heat is particularly dangerous for young children, older adults, and those with chronic medical conditions.
 I encourage all residents to take the necessary steps to protect themselves as well as their families, neighbors, and pets.”